weyo/ActiveMQ-Helper/README.md

 # ActiveMQ-Helper
-A light-weight working ActiveMQ utility.
+A simple and flexible working ActiveMQ utility.

 ---
 ## How to use